ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Clients can ignore the challenge if the token-key is invalid or otherwise untrusted.

-The header MAY also include the standard "realm" attribute, if desired.
+The header field MAY also include the standard "realm" attribute, if desired.
 Issuance protocols MAY require other attributes.

-As an example, the WWW-Authenticate header could look like this:
+As an example, the WWW-Authenticate header field could look like this:

 ~~~
 WWW-Authenticate: PrivateToken challenge="abc...", token-key="123..."